microsoft/vscode-docs/docs/remote/ssh.md

 ## SSH host specific settings

-VS Code's user settings will apply to both folders opened locally and on any SSH host.
-For most settings, this is really useful.
-However, some settings are absolute paths that may vary between your local machine and different SSH hosts.
-You may also want to alter settings like the active theme based on whether you are connected to a SSH host or not.

-Fortunately, you can add host specific user settings to `~/.vscode-remote/data/Machine/settings.json` on the host that will override any local settings you have in place.
-You can quickly access them by running the **Preferences: Open Remote Settings** command from the command palette (`kbstyle(F1)`) or by clicking on the "Remote" tab in the settings editor.
+VS Code's local user settings are also reused when you are connected to a SSH host.
+While this keeps your user experience consistent, you may want to vary some of these settings between your local machine and each host.
+Fortunately, once you have connected to a host, you can also set host specific settings by running the **Preferences: Open Remote Settings** command from the command palette (`kbstyle(F1)`) or by clicking on the "Remote" tab in the settings editor.
+These will override any local settings you have in place whenever you connect to the host.

 ## Known limitations